pshchelo/stackdev/templates/asglb/README.rst

 Curl it to show hostname.
 Repeat to see the host name alternating.

-If not taking any specific actions and depending on settings for size of auto-scaling group in the template ``asglb.yaml`` some instances might disappear as Ceilometer detects low CPU activity and auto scaling down kicks in.
+If not taking any specific actions and depending on settings for size of auto-scaling group in the template ``asglb.yaml`` after a certain time some instances might disappear as Ceilometer detects low CPU activity and auto scaling down kicks in.

 Manual scaling up/down